Updated: Aug 10

 Let us begin talking about the basic colour-schemes.

-1. Analogous Colour Scheme – Three colours next to each other on a colour wheel.
+1. Analogous Colour Scheme – Three colours next to each other on the colour wheel.

 2. Monochromatic Colour Scheme – Tints, tones and shades of the same Hue.